jgarc172/code-practice/Preparation/5-composition.md

-# Expressions and Value Composition as Problem Solving
+# Expressions and Value Composition

 Now that we've seen how literals, operators, and control structures produce a value of a given type, we can combine them as needed to produce values of a desired type.
 This approach of composing values is basically creating expressions but can be tought of as **value composition**.
 The basic level practice exercises will aim to illustrate the use of common expressions as value composition.
 These in turn will become useful when dealing with more advanced exercises.